rbuchholz425/odyssey-of-ultimate/README.md

-# super-smash-lore
+# Odyssey of Ultimate
-Capstone Project: Super Smash Bros lore companion app.
+The next step in the Super Smash Lore project.